puugz/shopper/README.md

 - Add a way to manage all your shops via a menu
 - Add a way to grant players access to manage your shop
 - Add support for double chests (detects as shop chest & item hologram is placed in the middle)
+- Add checks for if someone uses a hopper & such

 ## Screenshots
 Out of stock shop